Built in 1969, by Peterson Builders of Sturgeon Bay, Wisconsin (hull #YTB 803) as the YTB-803 (Nanticoke) for the United States Navy.

 The date she was placed out of service is unknown.
 She was struck from the Naval Register, on November 9th, 1999.
 Where the tug was transferred to the Defense Reutilization and Marketing Service (DRMS).

-In 2002, she was acquired by Arthur Fournier of Fournier Towing of Belfast, Maine.
+In 2002, she was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
 Where the tug was renamed as the Canal Protector.

 In 2005, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Robert E. McAllister.